jadjoubran/laravel5-generator/README.md

 This repository is a work in progress, but basic functionality is working.
 I am hoping to get feature suggestions from people like you.
 Just create a new issue.
 This is what I am planning to add soon:
-* moving laravel5_temp content into root folder
+* moving laravel into root folder
-* fix order of dependency installation
+* manage dependencies
 * configure ellixir for popular choices (less, sass, coffee script, image optimization, jshint, jscs)